skysch/atma-palette-rs/notes.md

 + `Group`, parsed as `[name]:[uint]`.
 Refers to the cell by its index in an assigned group.

 + `Position`, parsed as `:X.Y.Z`.
-Refers to the cell by its assigned page and line numbers.
+Refers to the cell by its assigned page, line, and column numbers.

 In the above notation, `[name]` consists of any sequence of characters excluding `:`,`,`, and `*`, while `X`,`Y`, and `Z` refer to a sequence of digits or `_` characters, with an optional base prefix (`0b`, `0o`, or `0x`.)
 Parsed names will have any whitespace stripped from the ends.

-# Cell selection
+# Cell selection & Cell selector

 ## All
 *